Go to MetaPulse

 11. A summary of the Alert progress is displayed.
 See Alert Summary for more info.

-Find Alerts using Responsible Area Filter
+Find Alerts using Responsible Team Filter

 1. Click Alerts